 How To Best Cook Salmon In The Oven

 Here are some proven tips you must follow when baking your salmon in the oven:

-Get The Best Fish
+Get The Best Salmon

 Watch The Timer

 Overcooking your salmon is the most common mistake made when cooking salmon in the oven.
-Depending on your cut and recipe, the fish can cook differently.
+Depending on your cut and recipe, the salmon can cook differently.
 Overcooked salmon often dries out quickly, and as a result, it loses its flavor and real taste.
 So make sure you watch the timer carefully and even check your salmon to make sure it’s not finished early.
-You can always throw it back in to cook a little longer, but burnt fish is always a real bummer.
+You can always throw it back in to cook a little longer, but burnt salmon is always a real bummer.

 Know Which Pan To Use

 Culinary experts and chefs recommend using large stainless steel or cast iron pan for baking salmon in the oven.
 Though you can use pans made of other materials as well, these two are just the most recommended ones.